ThePioneerJP/ponytAIl/README.md

 # ponytAIl

+> *Then God blessed them and said, “Be fruitful and multiply."* - Genesis 1:28

 ponytAIl: Polymorphic Orchestration of Networked Youthful, Adaptable Intelligence with Language.
 It is an node based multi-agent system targeting both LLM and BCI (in the future)

 ## Installation